adrientremblay/RayCaster/GDD.md

 ray-casting graphics.
 The game will be nothing revolutionary gameplay-wise but will seek to differentiate with its ambience and story.

+The horror of the game is influenced by my own experience of dreaming of my own dead father as if he was alive, then waking up and realizing he is dead again.

 ### Target Audience
 The target audience are people who are into horror games such as *Amnesia the Dark Descent* that have a strong story aspect.
 Also the game would aim to attract people into interactive